 As discussed in Note 2(m) to the consolidated financial statements, the Company periodically grants certain sales discounts and incentives to customers, such as price protection, which are treated as variable consideration for purposes of determining the transaction price.
 Price protection incentives are accrued for when the related product sale is recognized.
-The accrual for price protection incentives consists of estimated revenue deductions for future payments to customers.
-The Company estimates accrued price protection based upon historical experience and current market conditions.
+The accrual for price protection based upon historical experience and current market conditions.
 As of December 31, 2022, amounts recorded for customer price protection incentives within accrued expenses were \$57.6 million.